-Media accepted: Wood, Glass, Metal, Fiber, Clay, and Mixed Media
+Media accepted: Wood, Glass, Metal, Fiber, and Clay

 Juried selection is based on quality of creative work, ability to interact with the public, career direction, and program diversity.
-Accepted artists will be notified via e-mail in April.
+Accepted artists will be notified via e-mail in late May.

 - Residency cycle begins in September and ends in August